Patient and Survivor Programs

 LCI partners with Wind River Retreats to offer an annual wellness retreat designed to support lung cancer survivors by providing them with coping mechanisms to enhance their quality of life while battling lung cancer.
 Through the retreat programming, the Wind River staff uplifts survivors with techniques to battle stress, tools to check in on their well-being, and a community of other survivors that truly understand what it means to live with a lung cancer diagnosis.

-This year we will be hosting our 5 annual Lung Cancer Survivor Wellness Retreat on September 22 – 24, 2023.
+This year we hosted our 5th annual Lung Cancer Survivor Wellness Retreat on September 22 – 24, 2023.

 Therapy Assistance Programs